 Attending a vipassana meditation retreat might be exactly what you need to discover freedom from all kinds of dissatisfaction and sow the seeds of wisdom.
 Vipassana meditation helps us view our minds with clarity – it leads us to “know ourselves.”
 The intent is not to control the mind, but to gradually experience the depths of a mind without barriers.
 Socrates would approve.

 Ready for some guidance to get you started or keep it fresh?
-Mindworks App is a great resource.
-You can download the app that will give you access to a wealth of clear, easy-to-follow instructions, Guided Meditations, inspiring talks and programs presented by internationally renowned meditation experts.
+Mindworks Meditation Courses are a great resource.
+Sign up to get access to a wealth of clear, easy-to-follow instructions, Guided Meditations, inspiring talks and programs presented by internationally renowned meditation experts.